 “Working with Clayton and integrating acupuncture with my practice has certainly shown terrific results for my patients with diabetic neuropathy.”

-For over 16 years, Clayton ran a successful private practice specializing in acupuncture sports and orthopedic therapies and has lectured widely on the treatment.
+Clayton runs a successful private practice specializing in acupuncture sports and orthopedic therapies and has lectured widely on the treatment.
 In addition to effectively treating orthopedic pain disorders, Clayton also specializes in psycho-emotional stress management, digestive disorders, treating respiratory and immune disorders and addiction.
 Clayton has developed Chinese medicine programs for drug addition centers, and worked as part of medical teams to provide therapy for those affected by 9/11 and super storm Sandy, with treatments including acupuncture, tuina and herbal medicine.

 In 2012, Clayton was awarded a scholarship to study and undertake research in Tianjin, China, where he has been evolving his practice for the past three years under the tutelage of Dr. Shi Xue Min, the ‘Father of acupuncture’ and creator of the stroke acupuncture system Xing Nao Kai Qiao.
 Clayton is currently pioneering the introduction of this complete stroke medical system in the United States and collaborating with hospitals, including New York’s Mount Sinai, to undertake further research.
 Clayton believes strongly in the need for the Western hospitals to embrace the breakthroughs acupuncture has achieved over the last 50 years in treating stroke and cerebral disorders including Parkinson’s, Alzheimer’s, multiple sclerosis and hypertension.
 He is now dedicating his life’s work to facilitating the integration of Western and Chinese research and practice for better quality healthcare and outcomes for patients.